 Secretary: Devyani Bali

-Other committee members: Craig Duckham, Sarah Gaunt, Bronwyn Hawker, Isabel Lozano Hernández, Tom Hollands, Helen Taylor, Steve Timms, Sarah Wilkie, Deborah Whinnery, Jon Wilkin.
+Other committee members: Craig Duckham, Sarah Gaunt, Bronwyn Hawker, Isabel Lozano Hernández, Tom Hollands, Sheila Kupsch, Helen Taylor, Steve Timms, Sarah Wilkie, Deborah Whinnery, Jon Wilkin.

 Susan Arkley FIFST has over 20 years of food industry experience, specialising in product development and innovation.
 She has managed innovation teams and projects (from concept to launch) in a variety of different companies from SME’s to large global corporations.
 Susan is now a Freelance Food Consultant, part-time lecturer and IFST volunteer.
 Susan is Chair of the new Innovation Special Interest Group, a member of the External Affairs Group and committee member of the IFST Midlands Branch.

 Devyani Bali is a recent Gastronomy postgraduate from Queen Margaret University and also holds an honours degree in Baking Technology Management from London South Bank University.
 During her studies, she has completed pastry internships at Harrods and The Ritz and has won awards at Salon de Culinaire and Hotelympia competitions.
 Furthermore, her interests in R&D led her to supervise the AACCI (American Association of Cereal Chemist) Methods held in London, 2018.
 Devyani is currently pursuing a degree in Food Innovations at University of Greenwich to expand her horizon on product development and consumer behaviour.